OpenZeppelin/cairo-contracts/docs/Account.md

 #### `execute`

-This is the main an sole entrypoint to interact with the Account contract.
+This is the only external entrypoint to interact with the Account contract.
 It:

 1. Confirms that the Account has been initialized
 2. Takes the input and builds a [Message](#message-format) with it